Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework

 where $i$ refers to each component of the mean velocity and $p_{atm}$ is the atmospheric pressure.
 Both types of normalization are zero preserving, which means the zero value in the normalized space is equal to the zero in the original one.
 In the case of the velocity, the normalized values are forced to be in the range [-1,1], preserving the original sign, which indicates the direction of the flow.
 The normalized value is equivalent to the pressure resulting from subtracting the reference pressure from the total pressure (summation of static and dynamic pressure).
 An extra transformation for enforcing $p_{norm}$ values between [-1,1] is unnecessary since the pressure variation for our flow conditions is very low.
 In cases with high-pressure variation, adding a transformation to the pressure similar to~\eqref{eq:norm_v} would be recommended.

-The next block is patch extraction, which consists of going through every internal face of the domain and extracting the values of the neighboring cells after fixing the desired dimension of the stencil.
-We established a stencil size of $4 \times 3$ for vertical faces and $3 \times 4$ for horizontal faces.
+The next block, (see Figure~\ref{fig:architecture}), is patch extraction, which consists of going through every internal face of the domain and extracting the values of the neighboring cells after fixing the desired dimension of the stencil.
+We establish a stencil size of $4 \times 3$ for vertical faces and $3 \times 4$ for horizontal faces.
 Figure~\ref{fig:stencil} depicts a graphical description of the stencils employed.